redips789/redips789.github.io/docs/spring-certification/Spring-AOP.md

 - Currently executing object

 ## What is a ProceedingJoinPoint?
 Which advice type is it used with?
-The following example, also seen earlier, shows the use of the ProceedingJoinPoint class as a parameter to an **around advice.
+The following example, also seen earlier, shows the use of the `ProceedingJoinPoint` class as a parameter to an **around advice.
 This type is used as the first parameter of a method implementing an around advice.**
-ProceedingJoinPoint is a subclass of JoinPoint.
+`ProceedingJoinPoint` is a subclass of `JoinPoint`.

 An around advice is a special advice that can control when and if a method (or other join point) is executed.